-If you are a person with a vagina, of course you want to keep it fresh and healthy, but it’s not always at the forefront of your mind.
-Whether you are prone to infections or don’t always feel your best down there, there is something you can do every day that can help with your vaginal health: Go commando.
+If you are a person with a vagina, of course you want to keep it fresh and healthy (albeit still smelling like a vagina).
+Whether you are prone to infections or don’t always feel your best down there (it happens!), there is something you can do (or not do) every day that can help with your vaginal health: Go commando.

-If you aren’t comfortable going undie-free during the day, the best time to go bare is at night, since it will allow your vaginal tissue and vulva to breathe better, according to Bickman.
+If you aren’t comfortable going undie-free during the day, the best time to go bare is at night while you sleep, since it will allow your vaginal tissue and vulva to breathe better, according to Bickman.

 Most people feel safer going without underwear when they aren’t walking around in pants or a skirt in public places.
-Night time is when you are in the privacy of your own home, and don’t feel the need to have a barrier between you and your pajamas, like you do with clothes — especially jeans or polyester pants.
-Going commando under the covers doesn’t feel as risky and you get lots of hours to let your vagina air out as you sleep.
+That’s why the nighttime — when you are in the privacy of your own home and don’t feel the need to have a barrier between you and your pajamas — is the most opportune time for most of us to do and wear the least.
+Going commando under the covers doesn’t feel as risky — and you get plenty of hours to let your vagina air out as you sleep.

 Sleeping sans underwear can also reduce your risk of trauma to the vulva and vagina, which is an incredibly fragile area.
 “Wearing underwear can be tight and constrictive and the trauma can lead to increased infections,” Bickman says.

 Let’s face it — those super cute underpants don’t always stay in place, either.
 They have a tendency to creep up, which can lead to uncomfortable rubbing and cause rashes and chafing.

 Bickman recommends staying away from lace, polyester, or synthetic material when we are purchasing underwear, as these fabrics can make the tissue extra moist.
 “The increased moisture and can increase sweat production and cause odor,” she says.